SimonMuthungu/SimonMuthungu/README.md

   Hi there 👋
   My name is SIMON MUTHUNGU and this is my repo.
 Im a proud owner of every project in this repo unless ive stated otherwise.
 These are but some of my achievements.

+ - I made a bash script/program that fills and monitors a bike-shop owner's appointments in a postgresql database

 - I have created a web scrapper program that scrapes Jumia website in the mobile phones category and writes that info into a csv file.
 I figured that was better than having to waste time perusing phone by phone.
 Now, I know which phone to buy! :)